huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 ## Available Pipelines

-Each pipeline supports one Computer Vision task, which takes an input RGB image as input, and produces a *prediction* of the modality of interest, such as a depth map of the input image.
+Each pipeline supports one Computer Vision task, which takes an input RGB image as input and produces a *prediction* of the modality of interest, such as a depth map of the input image.
 Currently, the following tasks are implemented:

 | Pipeline                                                                                                                                    | Predicted Modalities                                                                                             |                                                                       Demos                                                                        |